Iran To Establish First Ever Mediterranean Port On Syrian Coast

-It's a neocon nightmare come true: for the first time in modern history Iran is to set establish a Mediterranean port on the Syrian coast.
+It's a neocon nightmare come true: for the first time in modern history Iran is set establish a Mediterranean port on the Syrian coast.

 In a breaking exclusive, Asia Times reports that Iran has leased a section of the port of Latakia, on the northwest Syrian coast in close vicinity to the Russian Navy, which will end the Kremlin's exclusive foreign presence on the coastal district.
 The Asia Times report provides the following details: